Defense Operations Risk Counsel for Defense and Space Contractors

 Federal Procurement Legal Counsel Folly Beach, SC

-Partner Due Diligence and Screening
+Partner and Third Party Screening

 Comprehensive partner due diligence and screening services, help organizations evaluate potential collaborators, contractors, or third parties for Law of War compliance and applicable regulatory standards.
 Due diligence and screening services may include the following: